yairbederman/EngineeringAgency/engineering/workflow-validation.md

-# Lognet Workflow – Quality Validation Checklist
+# Engineering Agent – Quality Validation Checklist

 ## Purpose

-This document defines quality gates for each mode in the Lognet workflow.
+This document defines quality gates for each mode in the Engineering Agent workflow.
 Use this checklist before completing any mode to ensure artifact quality and completeness.

 ---